Signs You May Be Experiencing PTSD After an Accident

 If you are experiencing symptoms of PTSD, it is also important to make sure that you eat well and stay active–a healthy diet and physical activity can go a long way in improving your mental health.
 Talking to a therapist, the use of Cognitive Behavioural Therapy, and medication are all treatments that work for many people.

 Treatment for PTSD can be expensive and you may be entitled to compensation.
-Contact Hoogbruin for more information and a free case evaluation.
+Contact Hoogbruin for more information and a case evaluation.